 Comparatively, 3D weak lensing measurements (\citealt{Castro05}, \citealt{Kitching07}) naturally offer more statistical power for cosmological parameter constraints.
-However the information gain is dependent on the chosen parameter(s) and it has been demonstrated (e.g. \citealt{Hu02}; \citealt{Jain_Taylor03}; \citealt{Huterer02}; \citealt{Schrabback10}; \citealt{Benjamin13}; \citealt{Taylor18_b}) that the tomographic weak lensing approach recovers the majority of the cosmological information required to make measurements of dark energy with the benefit of a significant reduction in computational cost.
+However, the information gain is dependent on the chosen parameter(s) and it has been demonstrated (e.g. \citealt{Hu02}; \citealt{Jain_Taylor03}; \citealt{Huterer02}; \citealt{Schrabback10}; \citealt{Benjamin13}; \citealt{Taylor18_b}) that the tomographic weak lensing approach recovers the majority of the cosmological information required to make measurements of dark energy with the benefit of a significant reduction in computational cost.
 Indeed, the current generation of surveys such as the Dark Energy Survey (DES; \citealt{DES_Y3}), the Kilo Degree Survey (KiDS; \citealt{Hildebrandt17}), and the Subaru Hyper Suprime-Cam (HSC; \citealt{Hikage19}) have consistently utilised weak lensing tomography to obtain constraints on parameters such as the matter density, $\Omega_{\mathrm{m}}$, the amplitude of matter fluctuations on scales of $8\,h^{-1}\,\mathrm{Mpc}$, $\sigma_{8}$, and the dark energy equation of state parameter, $w$.
-These analyses provide complementary measurements to constraints derived from alternative probes such as Type Ia supernovae (e.g. \citealt{Brout22}), the cosmic microwave background (CMB, e.g. \citealt{Planck18}) and baryon acoustic oscillations (BAO, e.g. \citealt{Shadab17}).
+These analyses provide complementary measurements to constraints derived from alternative probes such as Type Ia supernovae (e.g. \citealt{Brout22}), the cosmic microwave background (CMB, e.g. \citealt{Planck18}), and baryon acoustic oscillations (BAO, e.g. \citealt{Shadab17}).

-Notably, the DES collaboration (\citealt{DES-w0wa}) have constrained the dark energy $(w_{0}, w_{a})$ parameters using a tomographic analysis of the 3$\times$2pt signal (the joint data vector of cosmic shear, angular galaxy clustering and their cross-correlation, see Sect.~\ref{subsec:cosmic-shear-basics}).
-When combining the 3$\times$2pt signal with \textit{Planck} temperature and $E$-mode polarisation observables (\citealt{Planck18}), BAO results from eBOSS (\citealt{Ahumada20}) and the Pantheon SNe Ia sample (\citealt{Scolnic18}), they found $(w_{0}, w_{a})=(-0.95\pm0.08, -0.4^{+0.4}_{-0.3})$ which is consistent with a $\Lambda$CDM model at $1\,\sigma$.
+Notably, the DES collaboration (\citealt{DES-w0wa}) have constrained the dark energy $(w_{0}, w_{a})$ parameters using a tomographic analysis of the 3$\times$2pt signal (the joint data vector of cosmic shear, angular galaxy clustering, and their cross-correlation, see Sect.~\ref{subsec:cosmic-shear-basics}).
+When combining the 3$\times$2pt signal with \textit{Planck} temperature and $E$-mode polarisation observables (\citealt{Planck18}), BAO results from eBOSS (\citealt{Ahumada20}) and the Pantheon SNe Ia sample (\citealt{Scolnic18}), they found $(w_{0}, w_{a})=(-0.95\pm0.08, -0.4^{+0.4}_{-0.3}),$ which is consistent with a standard Lambda cold dark matter ($\Lambda$CDM) model at $1\,\sigma$.